imzqqq/chat/server/flow/go/CONTRIBUTING.md

   - [Manually](#manually)
 - [Financial Compensation](#financial-compensation)

+## Communications

+Before starting on something, please comment on an issue to say that you're working on it, and/or drop into the GoToSocial Matrix room [here](https://matrix.to/#/#gotosocial:superseriousbusiness.org).

+This is the recommended way of keeping in touch with other developers, asking direct questions about code, and letting everyone know what you're up to.

+## Code of Conduct

+In lieu of a fuller code of conduct, here are a few ground rules.

+1. We *DO NOT ACCEPT* PRs from right-wingers, Nazis, transphobes, homophobes, racists, harassers, abusers, white-supremacists, misogynists, tech-bros of questionable ethics.
+If that's you, politely fuck off somewhere else.
+2. Any PR that moves GoToSocial in the direction of surveillance capitalism or other bad fediverse behavior will be rejected.
+3. Don't spam the general chat too hard.

 ## Setting up your development environment

 To get started, you first need to have Go installed.
-GtS is currently using Go 1.17, so you should take that too.
+GtS is currently using Go 1.18, so you should take that too.
 See [here](https://golang.org/doc/install).

+Once you've got go installed, clone this repository into your Go path.
+Normally, this should be `~/go/src/github.com/superseriousbusiness/gotosocial`.

-You can try building the project: `./scripts/build.sh`.
+Once that's done, you can try building the project: `./scripts/build.sh`.
 This will build the `gotosocial` binary.

 If there are no errors, great, you're good to go!